wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
+= 4.0 (2011-01-31) =
+* CHANGE: Restructured settings page
+* NEW: set width and height for Colorbox links separately

 = 3.8.3 (2010-12-24) =
 * NEW: Spanish translation by <a href="http://www.redywebs.com/">Inma P.-Zubizarreta</a>
 * BUGFIX: re-added the option to hide flash objects behind the colorbox overlay.